UniPiTechnology/evok/docs/configs/evok_configuration.md

 ## Autogen

-If the Debian package `unipi-os-configurator` is installed, Evok can automatically create the hardware configuration for the running device.
+If the Debian package `unipi-os-configurator` is installed, Evok can automatically create the hardware configuration for the running device, but it works only for Unipi devices.
 You can enable this feature with `autogen: true` in config.
 If this feature is enabled, Evok includes the file `/etc/evok/autogen.yaml`.
 This file contains the hardware configuration of the running device.